What Adoptive Parents Need to Know About Birth Certificates

-“Birth fathers are often left off, depending on the circumstance of the birth mother and her relationship with the father,” says Chuck Johnson, president of the National Council for Adoption.
+On the adoption birth certificate, “birth fathers are often left off, depending on the circumstance of the birth mother and her relationship with the father,” says Johnson.
 This can make it difficult to track down any information about the biological father in the future if the adopted child chooses to do so.

 “After the adoption is finalized, the original birth certificate is sealed and kept confidential by the state registrar of vital records,” according to the U.S. Department of Child Welfare.
 “In the past, nearly all States required adopted persons to obtain a court order to gain access to their original birth certificates.
 In approximately 25 States, the District of Columbia, American Samoa, Guam, and Puerto Rico, a court order is still required.”
-For the other 25 states, access to the original birth certificate is usually gained only through the consent of all three parties (the birth parent, the adoptive parents, and the adopted child).
+For the other 25 states, access to the original birth certificate is usually gained through the consent of all three parties (the birth parent, the adoptive parents, and the adopted child).